How to review your creative business and plan for success

-If you’re serious about growing a business, you need to be brave, take a day off designing and making, and look at your sales figures in detail.
+The end of the year or the beginning of a new one is a great time to review your progress and look at what has and hasn’t worked for your craft business over the previous 12 months.
+If you’re serious about growing a business, take a day off designing and making, and look at your sales figures in detail.
 You can use the day to do a full review of where you are now and where you want your craft business to be this time next year, or even beyond.

 NB.
 It’s important to keep detailed accounts because when you are selling anything with the intention of making a profit you need to consider legal issues, like tax and insurance.